wpmetabox/docs/_docs/displaying-fields.md

 ## For developers

-The `rwmb_meta` function is just a wrapper of `get_post_meta` with some additions to match [the way the plugin saves post meta in the database](/database/).
+The `rwmb_meta` function is just a wrapper of `get_post_meta` with some additions to match [the way the plugin saves custom fields in the database](/database/).
 It also adds some additional information to the returned value (such as image info) to make it's easier for developers.

-However, you can always use `get_post_meta` to get the value stored in the custom fields. `print_r` might help you to see how the value is stored in the database.
+However, you can always use `get_post_meta` to get the custom field value stored in the database. `print_r` might help you to see how the custom field value is formatted.

 ## Helper functions

-There are several helper functions that work with the field value.
+There are several helper functions that work with the custom field value.
 For more details, please see below:

 - [rwmb_meta()](/rwmb-meta/)
 - [rwmb_the_value()](/rwmb-the-value/)